 - Check GoldPASS powered by Handshake for the on-campus interview schedule.

 - Identify the organizations in which you are interested and check interview qualifications.

 - Use GoldPASS powered by Handshake to sign up for interview times.

 Some recruiters may pre-select candidates to interview.
 These recruiters will review the resumes in GoldPASS powered by Handshake to decide who they want to interview.
 If you are pre-selected for an interview by a recruiter, you will be contacted via GoldPASS powered by Handshake to schedule an interview.

 - Review the instructions for "Before the Interview."

 - If a company schedules an information session prior to their interview date, you are expected to attend.
 This is an opportunity for you to meet with company representatives in an informal setting, learn more about the company and ask questions before the interview.
 For the actual interview, be prepared with questions that were not answered at the group presentation.
-Attending a group presentation is one of the best ways to prepare for an interview and shows the company representatives that you are genuinely interested.
+Attending a group presentation is one of the best ways to prepare for an interview and shows the company representatives that you are genuinely interested in.

 - Arrive in Career and Internship Services at least 10-15 minutes prior to your scheduled interview time.

-- A forty-eight hour notice is required to cancel an interview.
+- A forty-eight-hour notice is required to cancel an interview.